 - Undergraduate Psychology courses: Introduction to Psychology, statistics and research design.

-- GRE required: Verbal and Quantitative.
-Advanced test in Psychology is optional.
+- GRE: Verbal and Quantitative tests are required.
+Advanced test in Psychology is not required.
 Although we have no minimum score requirements, median GRE scores of current students are in the 70th-80th percentile range.
 Median GPA's are 3.70.

 - Importance of nonobjective criteria: previous research activity, high; work experience, high; extracurricular activity, medium; clinically related public service, low; letters of recommendation, high.

 The following teaching opportunities are available: teaching assistant to professor, recitation section instructor, and laboratory instructor for one or more courses.
 A course in the teaching of psychology is offered.
 Opportunities for selected students to teach independent sections of lower division undergraduate courses are also available.

 The department provides for minority students in the following ways: affirmative action/recruitment program; special tutorial programs available; and deferral of admission fee until admitted into program.

 Graduate assistantships and fellowships providing stipends and waiver of fees are available to new and continuing students.
 Teaching assistantships, as well as privately-funded research assistantships, are also available.
 Virtually all students accepted into our program receive some form of assistantship or fellowship aid.
 The department commits support to graduate students for four years.
 Limited opportunities for summer teaching are available for advanced students.
 Additional funding support for research and participation in scholarly meetings is available through the department.